MegaExE/megaexe/README.md

 Welcome!

 This is my personal Github Page which I use when I want to code/script, learn or do stuff.

-I know some basic program languages of Python, Bash, Html, java script, c/c++, Java.
+I know some basic program languages:
+- Python
+- Bash
+- Html
+- Java Script
+- C/C++
+- Java

 Sometime I will try out and randomly make apps by using android studio and also randomly write codes/try out using different languages to see how it works by using Visual Studio Code.